 Non-Muslim women have reported that they feel pressured to wear a hijab during Ramadan and other Muslim holidays.
 Others are harassed for wearing western clothes or not adhering to strict Islamic norms.

-While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTQI+ individuals.
-According to Human Rights Watch, there are no cases documenting such prosecution.
+While a prohibition on same-sex sexual relations is not codified, there are several vague provisions that can be used to target the LGBTI+ individuals.
+According to Human Rights Watch, LGBTI+ individuals in Iraq frequently face acts of violence based on their sexual orientation.
+Such violence includes killings, abductions, torture, and sexual assault.
+The recurring nature of these acts indicates a climate where perpetrators are not held legally accountable.

 Freedom of expression, advocacy of humanist values